6 Benefits of Taking Vitamin D3 with Vitamin K2 and Magnesium

 Key takeaways

-Many nutrients work in synergy, and taking vitamin D3, K2, and magnesium benefits skeletal and cardiovascular health, supports muscle function, and may lower the risk of depression and anxiety.
+Many nutrients work in combination, and taking vitamin D3, K2, and magnesium benefits skeletal and cardiovascular health, muscle function, mood regulation, and hormonal balance.

 While magnesium supplements don’t have to be taken at the same time as vitamin D, it’s recommended to opt for a combined vitamin D3 and K2 supplement to obtain the optimal D3 to K2 ratio of 1000:10.